-- 1. This report represents the CFATF Secretariat's analysis of Sint Maarten' progress with regard to correcting the deficiencies identified its Mutual Evaluation Report (MER), as approved on November 2012 and subsequent by Round Robin on January 8th, 2013^{1.} This is the third follow-up report, based on a matrix of progress provided by Sint Maarten on March 11th, 2014 (see the attached matrix of progress).
+- 1. This report represents the CFATF Secretariat's analysis of Sint Maarten' progress with regard to correcting the deficiencies identified in its Mutual Evaluation Report (MER), as approved on November 2012 and subsequent by Round Robin on January 8th, 20131.
+This is the fourth follow-up report, based on a matrix of progress provided by Sint Maarten on September 21st, October 9th and 24th, 2014 (see the attached matrix of progress).
 Sint Maarten was placed in regular-expedited follow-up process. - 2.
 Sint Maarten received ratings of PC and NC on fourteen (14) of the sixteen (16) Core and Key Recommendations respectively as follows.
 It also received rating of LC in two (2) Recommendations: